ylem-co/ylem-installer/README.md

 # Using SSH connection for MySQL or PostgreSQL integrations

-If you want to use an SSH connection to your MySQL or PostgreSQL database, you need to place your public RSA SSH key called id_rsa.pub in the folder `keys` next to this README file and it will be mounted to the container automatically.
+If you want to use an SSH connection to your MySQL or PostgreSQL database, you need to place your privte RSA SSH key called `id_rsa` in the folder `keys` next to this README file and it will be mounted to the container automatically.